tiagonmas/ManagerReadme/README.md

 If you know you cannot live up to a commitment, I expect you to promptly notify those who will be impacted.
 Celebrate success, yours and others.

 The CSE team has a weekly Rhythm of Business, ROB.
 That means that there is a weekly cadence for status reporting.
-More details will be provided when available.

 A few times when I would like you to chat with me before making a commitment: